 Conflicts over the economic effects of alternative trade policies or the environmental and economic impacts of mining, logging and other extractive industries are similarly complex.
 In these and countless similar situations, careful analyses by highly trained experts can play a crucial role in helping the parties decide which options are worth fighting for and which ones are worth fighting against.

 Problems arise, however, when different experts come to opposite conclusions, as often happens when each side hires its own experts.
-While bias may be part of the cause of such differences, so too can be different interpretations of the same data, or different scientific techniques used to measure or analyze data.
+While bias may be part of the cause of such differences, so too can be different interpretations of the same data, or different scientific techniques used to collect, measure or analyze data.
 To avoid this, it is often useful to develop a data mediation or joint fact-finding process, in which the experts cooperate in demystifying the complex technical information as much as possible.
 Similar expert-based, fact-finding procedures can be used to help the parties assess their military, political, and/or legal options in a particular conflict situation.
-All of these are areas where the judgment of trained professionals can help the parties make much wiser decisions, even when clear, deterministic answers cannot be found.
+All of these are areas where the judgment of trained professionals can help the parties make wiser decisions, even when clear, deterministic answers cannot be found.

 Conflict complexity also has an impact on procedural issues.
 Negotiation strategies that can reliably help small numbers of people find win-win solutions to small-scale problems can easily break down in situations involving large numbers of parties and issues.
 Public-policy conflicts are often extremely complex processes that may have hundreds or even thousands of actors taking an active role in the dispute process.
 These actors are likely to be organized into many different interest groups, creating multi-party conflicts that cannot be effectively approached using a simple two-party conflict methods.

 In addition, it may be difficult to identify all of the stakeholders.
 Some of the parties with a stake in the conflict, such as the people who are advocating a policy change, and the vocal people or groups that oppose that change, are obvious.
-However, there are often a many other parties that remain largely hidden, yet are likely to be affected by and therefore concerned about, any decision that is made.
+However, there are often many other parties that remain largely hidden, yet are likely to be affected by and therefore concerned about, any decision that is made.
 If these people are left out of the decision making process, but are adversely affected by the decision that results, they may become angry and try to reverse the decision or block its implementation.

-In addition to failing to identify people or groups who might be involved in a conflict, disputants can also overlook issues which are important to others, but are not important to themselves.
+In addition to failing to identify people or groups who might be (or become) involved in a conflict, disputants can also overlook issues which are important to others, but are not important to themselves.
 Often people will not realize that there is more than one way to see a situation, and that other people or groups may see the conflict differently than they do.
 Parties may also fail to identify all of the options that are available to their opponents.
 This is especially true in highly escalated and intractable conflicts.

 As conflicts escalate the number of issues in dispute tends to increase.
 Initially, a dispute may focus on a particular event or problem, which is very clear.
 As the dispute goes on, however, the parties bring up more and more related problems, expanding the number of issues in contention.
 In the case of intractable conflicts, some of which have gone on for years, the numbers of issues may be in the tens or even hundreds.
 Sometimes the initial issues may recede in importance, being replaced by completely different problems and issues.
-In other cases, conflict consists of a series of interlocking disputes in which parties' efforts to advance their interests in unrelated areas create additional points of conflict.
+In other cases, the conflict consists of a series of interlocking disputes in which parties' efforts to advance their interests in unrelated areas create additional points of conflict in these related disputes.
 It can become very difficult to even identify all of the issues in conflict, let alone solve them.
 Yet if important issues are not identified, it is impossible to develop solutions to the conflict that will successfully resolve it.